Keerthan200408/Tinkering-Project/README.md

 This Arduino project controls a fan's speed based on temperature readings from a DHT22 sensor and commands received from an IR remote.
-The system includes different user profiles and a manual control mode to adjust the fan speed.
+The system includes different user profiles and also a manual control mode to adjust the fan speed.

 **Components**: